 The expected future changes in blocking might also influence characteristics of future European heat waves.
-Climate models project a general increase of extreme summer temperatures and heat wave intensity (Meehl and Tebaldi, 2004; Fischer and Schär, 2010; Perkins et al., 2012) that is mainly related to the thermodynamic effects of climate warming.
+Climate models project a general increase in extreme summer temperatures and heat wave intensity (Meehl and Tebaldi, 2004; Fischer and Schär, 2010; Perkins et al., 2012) that is mainly related to the thermodynamic effects of climate warming.
 Under future climate conditions, blocking is projected to remain the most relevant circulation feature initiating European heat waves (Brunner et al., 2018; Schaller et al., 2018).
-Despite some indications of a weakening of the midlatitude circulation in summer in recent decades (Coumou et al., 2015; Horton et al., 2015), studies on future changes in the properties of weather systems associated with heat waves (such as blocking persistence) come to diverging conclusions (Plavcova and Kysely, 2013; Brunner et al., 2018; Mann et al., 2018; Schaller et al., 2018; Jézéquel et al., 2020; Huguenin et al., 2020).
+Despite some indications of a weakening of the midlatitude circulation in summer in recent decades (Coumou et al., 2015; Horton et al., 2015), studies on future changes in the properties of weather systems associated with heat waves (such as blocking persistence) come to diverging conclusions (Plavcova and Kysely, 2013; Brunner et al., 2018; Mann et al., 2018; Schaller et al., 2018; Huguenin et al., 2020; Jézéquel et al., 2020).
 Whether future changes in blocking dynamics might lead to changes in heat waves beyond their thermodynamic intensification thus remains an important question for future research.
+Given that the new CMIP6 generation of complex earth system models has a higher resolution and an improved representation of physical processes, also regarding small-scale processes and extreme events (Chen et al., 2022), advances in this area can be expected in the next few years.

-The relation between blocking and low temperature extremes will remain relevant in the future.
+The relation between blocking and low-temperature extremes will remain relevant in the future.
 Under future climate conditions, the presence of long-lasting blocking systems over the North Atlantic increases the probability of low surface temperatures over the European continent in winter (Sillmann et al., 2011).
-Climate projections show that Western European cold spells will become comparatively warmer and may partly remain above the freezing point under future climate conditions (de Vries et al., 2012).
-These changes in cold spell characteristics can be partly associated to changes in blocking, whereas changes in other large-scale patterns (zonal temperature gradient and strength of the westerlies) have an additional contribution.
-For example, in winter thermal advection leading to cold extremes could weaken as a result of the weakened mean temperature gradients (Kennedy et al., 2016).
+Climate projections show that western European cold spells will become comparatively warmer and may partly remain above the freezing point under future climate conditions (de Vries et al., 2012).
+These changes in cold spell characteristics can be partly associated with changes in blocking, whereas changes in other large-scale patterns (zonal temperature gradient and strength of the westerlies) have an additional contribution (Screen, 2014).
+For example, thermal advection leading to cold extremes in winter could weaken as a result of the weakened mean temperature gradients (Kennedy et al., 2016).

-Regarding precipitation, negative anomalies (associated with dry conditions) around the British Isles as well as positive anomalies (associated with wet conditions) along the south-eastern coast of Greenland and over parts of the North Atlantic are related to European blocking (Sillmann and Croci-Maspoli, 2009).
+Regarding precipitation, negative anomalies (associated with dry conditions) around the British Isles as well as positive anomalies (associated with wet conditions) along the southeastern coast of Greenland and over parts of the North Atlantic are related to European blocking (Sillmann and Croci-Maspoli, 2009).
 Climate projections show that these patterns will increase in a warming climate.
-The increase of positive precipitation anomalies over the North Atlantic is related to the passage of cyclones at the southern flank of the blocking systems.
+The increase in positive precipitation anomalies over the North Atlantic is related to the passage of cyclones at the southern flank of the blocking systems.

 The changes in blocking features (such as frequency) can affect the occurrence of extreme surface weather.
-However, since the occurrence of such extreme weather events is also influenced by other factors (e.g. thermodynamical factors), it is not possible to transfer the changes in blocking one-to-one (Woollings et al., 2018; Nabizadeh et al., 2021).
+However, since the occurrence of such extreme weather events is also influenced by other factors (e.g., thermodynamical factors), it is not possible to transfer the changes in blocking one to one (Woollings et al., 2018; Nabizadeh et al., 2021).

-8 Outlook and Research Perspectives
+8 Outlook and research perspectives